 As mentioned above, it is common to match FOV and FOI, but with active illumination other factors such as Power Density (PD) or Resolution may also be important considerations.
 Mosaic is equipped a 2X zoom laser collimator so you can trade FOI for PD.

 In a fluorescence microscope resolution is dominated by the objective lens which both illuminates and images the specimen.
-The objective numerical aperture (NA) and the wavelength of detected light (?) define Resolution, RXY by the Raleigh criterion as follows:
+The objective numerical aperture (NA) and the wavelength of detected light (l) define Resolution, RXY by the Rayleigh criterion as follows:

-In the table below RXY is computed for a range of objective lenses with ? = 500 nm.
+In the table below RXY is computed for a range of objective lenses with l = 500 nm.

 Magnification (immersion medium)